AugmentedAJ/Long-Context-Code-Bench/README.md

 - 📈 Comprehensive metrics: correctness, completeness, code reuse, best practices, and more
 - ⚡ Scalable: supports sharding and concurrency for parallel execution
 - 📝 Traceable: complete provenance tracking for all runs

+### Vision & RFC

+For the broader vision, competitive landscape, GTM, and roadmap, see:
+- docs/rfcs/0001-enterprise-standard-for-ai-coding-agents.md

 ## Installation